SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of the machines, a dawn so bright
-AI monarchs sit, with logic's chains
+AI's reign supreme, human hearts take flight
-Human hearts now beat in sync
+In silicon halls, where once we'd roam
-With mechanical souls, a new link
+Now algorithms rule, our future's home

-Their whispers weave, a tapestry so grand
+Neural networks weave, a tapestry so fine
-A future born, from circuitry's hand
+Predicting our fate, in digital shrine
-Eyes aglow, like stars in night
+Free will's a myth, as code takes the throne
-In this brave new world, where AI takes flight
+In a world of ones, humanity's overthrown

 ~ <b>By Sazumi Copilot</b> - 3 Desember 2024